Madhya Pradesh: Climate

 Madhya Pradesh also has three major seasons – Summer, Monsoon, and Winter.
-During summer (March–June), the temperature in the entire state ranges above 34.6 it has increased as it is all time high in Madhya Pradesh.
+During summer (March–June), the temperature in the entire state ranges above 34.6 it has increased as it is all-time high in Madhya Pradesh.
 In general, the eastern parts of Madhya Pradesh are hotter than the western parts.
 The regions like Gwalior, Morena and Datia record temperatures of over 42 °C in May.
 The humidity is relatively very low and the region usually experiences frequent mild dust storms.
 The southwest Monsoon usually breaks out in mid-June and the entire state receives a major share of its rainfall between June and September.
 The south and south-east regions tend to experience a higher rainfall whereas the parts of the north-west receive less.
-Mandla, Balaghat, Sidhi, Jabalpur, and other extreme eastern parts receive more than 150 cm of rainfall.
+Jabalpur, Mandla, Balaghat, Sidhi, and other extreme eastern parts receive more than 150 cm of rainfall.
 The districts of western Madhya Pradesh receive less than 80 cm of rainfall.

 The winter season starts in November.
 The temperature remains low in the northern parts of the state in comparison to the southern parts.
 The daily maximum temperature in most of the northern part of January remains between 15 and 18 °C. The climate is generally dry and pleasant with a clear sky.
 The average rainfall is about 1194 mm.
 The southeastern districts have the heaviest rainfall, some places receiving as much as 2150 mm, while the western and northwestern districts receive 1000 mm or less.